datatechnology/jraft/README.md

 * **setup**, some scripts for Windows(R) platform to run **dmprinter**

 ## Run dmprinter
-dmprinter is a distributed message printer which is used to verify the core implementation.
+**dmprinter** is a distributed message printer which is used to verify the core implementation.
 A set of Windows(R) based setup scripts is shipped with this project, under **setup** folder.
   1. Export three projects into one executable jar file, called jraft.jar
-  2. start a command prompt, change directory to **setup** folder
+  2. Start a command prompt, change directory to **setup** folder
-  3. run **setup.cmd**, it will start three instances of jraft
+  3. Run **setup.cmd**, it will start three instances of jraft
-  4. write a simple client by using python or whatever language you would love to to connect to any port between 8001 to 8003, which dmprinter is listening on. **message format** see below
+  4. Write a simple client by using Python or whatever language you would love to connect to any port between `8001` and `8003`, which dmprinter is listening on. **message format** see below
-  5. you can call addsrv.cmd \<server-id-in-int\> to start new instance of raft and call addsrv:\<server-id-in-int\>,tcp://localhost:900\<server-id-in-int\> to join the server to cluster, e.g. **addsrv:4,tcp://localhost:9004** through the client, or remove a server from cluster **rmsrv,4**, check out more details about the message format as below,
+  5. You can call `addsrv.cmd \<server-id-in-int\>` to start new instance of raft and call `addsrv:\<server-id-in-int\>,tcp://localhost:900\<server-id-in-int\>` to join the server to cluster, e.g. `addsrv:4,tcp://localhost:9004` through the client, or remove a server from cluster `rmsrv,4`, check out more details about the message format as below,

 > Message format \<header\>\<message\>